shaxriyorjumanazarov/shaxriyorjumanazarov/README.md

-👋 Hi, I'm Shohrux — a passionate Front-End & Back-End Developer from Uzbekistan.
+👋 Hi, I'm Shaxriyor — a passionate Front-End & Back-End Developer from Uzbekistan.
 💻 I build modern, responsive, and creative websites that focus on user experience and clean design.
 🚀 Always learning new tech and improving my coding skills every day.
 ⚡ Love working on cool projects with minimalistic style and smart functionality.